Localization Under Consistent Assumptions Over Dynamics: Problem statement

 The generic localization problem is defined as finding the posterior distribution of $p(x_{t} | z_{0:t}, u_{0:t}, m_{t})$, where $x_t$ is the state \ie{} the estimated pose at time $t$, $z_{0:t}$ the sequence of sets of measurements $z_{0:t} = \{z_0, ..., z_t\}$, where the set of measurements $z_t = \{z_t^0, ... z_t^n\}$ consists of individual measurements, $u_{0:t}$ is the set of control signals $u_{0:t} = \{u_0, ..., u_t\}$, and $m_t$ is the current state of the environment.

-Commonly in localization, we use a previously created map $m_{t_m} \approx m_t, t_m \ll t_0$.
+In localization at time $t$, a map created previously at time $t_m$ is commonly used: $m_{t_m} \approx m_t, t_m \ll t$.
 However, this approximation holds only for the static parts of the environment.
 To solve the posterior through Bayes' theorem, the problem is finding a model of the measurement likelihood $p(z_{t} | x_t, m_{t_m})$, which would take into account that semi-static and dynamic parts of the environment might have moved.